re1n0/linux_rocksmith/README.md

 ## Prerequisites

-Don't install or copy Rocksmith from/to an NTFS drive.
-It will not start.
-(I think that's because of permissions, but I'm not sure.)
-There's probably a way, but it's easier not having to bother with it.
+Don't install Rocksmith onto an NTFS drive and also don't copy from it.
+The compatibility with NTFS is not good enough for this to work and you likely create more headaches for yourself than you solve.

 If you use Proton-GE, install scripts sometimes don't run.
 In that case, use Valve's Proton for the first start, then switch to Proton-GE.